Liechtenstein Public Sector E-Invoicing: Supplier Guide

 The Liechtenstein National Administration accepts electronic invoices in two formats: EN 16931-compliant XML and PDF.
 Of the two, PDF is the explicitly preferred format, making Liechtenstein an outlier among European jurisdictions adopting e-invoicing.

 In practice, "PDF preferred" means you can fulfill the public sector e-invoicing requirement by sending a standard PDF invoice via email.
 No structured data file, no special software, no registration on a transmission platform.
 If you can produce the same invoice you have always created and email it to the correct address, you are compliant.
-For suppliers who bill Liechtenstein public bodies infrequently or whose accounting systems do not generate structured electronic formats, this removes the compliance burden almost entirely.

 How to Submit an E-Invoice